-While it's not always possible to have everything in your Event App built out and ready to go weeks before your event, you can still create great early adopter experiences.
+While it's not always possible to have everything in your Event App ready to go weeks before your event, you can still create great early adopter experiences.
 Here are the top features to include at launch:

 Resource or FAQ feature - Much of the value in launching early is giving attendees time to explore and ask questions.
 Have a help center or FAQ ready to go so attendees have a place to find answers before asking event staff.

-Attendees - The Attendees feature shows users who else is attending the event, and here they can send one another connection requests.
+Attendees - The Attendees feature lets attendees explore the list of people attending the event and send each another connection requests.
 This is one of the main drivers of attendee networking.
 Attendees can also boost app adoption by inviting others to download the app!
 Learn more in our Attendee Networking article.

-Announcements — Create an exclusive experience for early adopters by sending exclusive Announcements containing special benefits.
-For example, invite them to sessions with limited capacity, send earlybird game codes, and notify them when you add new features, Agenda sessions, and other items.
+Announcements — Create an exclusive experience for early adopters by sending exclusive announcements containing special benefits.
+For example, invite people to Sessions with limited capacity, send earlybird game codes, and notify them when you add new features, Sessions, and other items.

 Video Rooms - Set up a series of pre-event hangouts using Video Rooms.
 Attendees can get to know one another in a relaxed environment without the pressure of making it to the next session on time.

 Recordings feature - What better way to get attendees excited for this year's sessions than showing them last year's recordings?
-Upload recordings to Video Center and add them to a Custom List feature or use the Web List feature to link to recordings hosted on sites like Wistia and YouTube.
-Read our Add Session Recordings to Your Event article for complete details.
+Upload recordings to the Video Center and add them to a Custom List feature, or use the Web List feature to link to recordings hosted on sites like Wistia and YouTube.
+Read our article about adding live stream recordings to your Event App for complete details.